NadzeyaAudzeichuk/climate-change-twitter/README.md

 After creating the table in PGAdmin, we loaded the data into the table and connected to our data with Jupyter Notebook.

-We created a second data table with cleaned data as well as our one-hot encoded columns.
-The new columns will be:

-‘created_at’, ‘lng’, ‘lat’, ‘topic’, ‘sentiment’, ‘stance’, ‘gender’, ‘temperature change’, ‘topic_Donald Trump versus Science’, ‘topic_Global stance’, ‘topic_Ideological Positions on Global Warming’, ‘topic_Impact of Resource Overconsumption’, ‘topic_Importance of Human Intervantion’, ‘topic_Undefined / One Word Hashtags’, ‘topic_Weather Extremes’, ‘stance_believer’, ‘stance_denier’, ‘stance_neutral’, ‘gender_female’, ‘gender_male’, ‘gender_undefined’, ‘agressiveness_agressive’, and ‘aggressiveness_not aggressive’.

-Using pgAdmin and Postgres, we created a second table using the code below where we loaded the new csv file that includes the new encoded columns and excluded the dropped columns and null values.
+Once the data was preprocessed, we created a second table using the code below where we loaded the new csv file that includes the encoded columns and excluded the dropped columns and null values.

 ```
 CREATE TABLE climate_change_twitter (